cosmos/sdk-tutorials/academy/my-own-chain/game-deadline.md

 $ starport chain build
 ```

-When it comes to adding and updating a deadline, this is all you need.

 You have created and updated the deadline.
-You have not used it fully yet.
-That is the object of the [section two steps ahead](./game-forfeit.md), where you can find a description on how to use the deadline and [the FIFO](./game-fifo.md) to expire games that reached their deadline.
+The [section two steps ahead](./game-forfeit.md) describes how to use the deadline and [the FIFO](./game-fifo.md) to expire games that reached their deadline.

-However, before you can do that, there is one other field you need to add.
+Before you can do that there is one other field you need to add.
 Discover which in the [next section](./game-winner.md).